ljm565/H-AdminSim/README.md

 ### Recent updates 📣
+* *September 2025 (v0.6.0)*: Simulation has been improved reflecting feedbacks from experts.
 * *August 2025 (v0.5.2)*: We has supported vLLM inference of the Hugging Face models.
 * *August 2025 (v0.5.1)*: Now you can easily set the virtual environment using Poetry.
 * *August 2025 (v0.5.0)*: We integrated the FHIR server to retrieve hospital information during hospital administration office agent simulation.